KasemJaffer/receive_sharing_intent/example/README.md

 - Using xcode, go to File/New/Target and Choose "Share Extension"
 - Give it a name i.e. "Share Extension"

+##### Make sure the deployment target for Runner.app and the share extension is the same.

 ##### Add the following code:
 ios/Share Extension/info.plist